Skip to content

 Five things to hold onto

-- This is an unofficial guide to Homer's poem — the film may tell the story very differently
+5. This is an unofficial guide to Homer's poem — the film tells the story differently in places, and the last book is not in it at all

-On July 17, 2026, one of the most anticipated films of the year arrives carrying a story that is nearly three thousand years old.
-You do not need a classics degree to walk in prepared.
+Christopher Nolan's adaptation opened on July 17, 2026 and is in theaters now, carrying a story more than 2,700 years old.
+You do not need a classics degree to hold that story in your head — before your first watch or after it.
 You need ten minutes with the premise, five characters, the shape of the journey, and a handful of scenes the whole tradition remembers.
+Then you can see exactly where the film goes its own way.

 One thing first, plainly: this is an unofficial guide to Homer's poem, not to the film.
 We have no connection to the production; everything below describes the poem itself.
-The film may compress it, reorder it, or read it against the grain — that is what adaptations are for.
+The film compresses it, reorders it, and in places reads it against the grain — that is what adaptations are for.

 The premise, in one page